-The Biomedical Informatics Core is the principal provider of informatics support for clinical and translational research at UIC, sustaining the work of both large teams and individual investigators, leading the development and expansion of a Clinical Research Data Warehouse, offering consultative services on the use of clinical data, developing tools for informatics-intensive studies, and offering educational opportunities focused on informatics application.
-The core provides the informatics infrastructure, clinical research data resources and informatics services essential to the translation of research from bench to bedside to community and back again.
+The Biomedical Informatics Core is the principal provider of informatics support for clinical and translational research at UIC, sustaining the work of both large teams and individual investigators, leading the ongoing development and expansion of a Clinical Research Data Warehouse, offering consultative services on the best and appropriate use of clinical data, supporting preparations to research, study recruitment, as well as both retrospective and prospective EMR data pulls, developing tools for informatics-intensive studies, and offering educational opportunities focused on informatics application.
+The core provides the clinical research data resources, informatics infrastructure, and informatics services essential to the translation of research from bench to bedside to community and back again.

 Broadly, the Biomedical Informatics Core aims to:

-- Provide an integrated, centralized, and multi-source Research Data Warehouse to support clinical and translational science, and to facilitate the exchange of data across resources.
+- Continually develop an integrated, centralized, and multi-source Clinical Research Data Warehouse to support clinical and translational science and provide valuable data and consultation services to researchers.

-- Provide flexible, user-friendly data management systems, enhance informatics tools to support research and collaboration, and provide informatics training that grows communities of diverse stakeholders; and
+- Provide flexible, user-friendly data management systems, enhance informatics tools to support research and collaboration, and provide informatics training that grows communities of diverse stakeholders.

-- Enhance research data security in human-subjects research by designing and developing a secure and flexible framework to support clinical and translational research.
+- Enhance research data security in human-subjects research by offering secure and flexible frameworks to support clinical and translational research.